 Our firm is here to help you through this process; we understand that this decision is a difficult one.
 We are here to help you grasp the overall outline of your separation.
 The first step is to contact our office for a consultation with an attorney that can help guide you through your separation process.

-Termination of Parental Rights
+Termination of Parental Rights in North Carolina

-A North or South Carolina court can terminate the rights of a parent for: Abuse or neglect of the child; Willful abandonment of the child to foster care for more than twelve months; Failure to pay child support pursuant to a court order or agreement for more than one year; Father of child born out of wedlock’s failure to legitimate the child, establish paternity, or financially provide for the child; Abandonment; Parent is incapable of providing for proper care and supervision; or For other reasons as set out in North and South Carolina Law.
+A North Carolina court can terminate the rights of a parent for: Abuse or neglect of the child; Willful abandonment of the child to foster care for more than twelve months; Failure to pay child support pursuant to a court order or agreement for more than one year; Father of child born out of wedlock’s failure to legitimate the child, establish paternity, or financially provide for the child; Abandonment; Parent is incapable of providing for proper care and supervision; or For other reasons as set out in North Carolina Law.